Awards & Accreditations

 I love educating and inspiring our youth by setting a positive role model and speaking to them at career days and giving classroom talks.
 I also am very passionate about giving back to the community and donating my time and talents helping organizations such as the Girl Scouts, Make-A-Wish, Big Brothers Big Sisters, Boys and Girls Club, the American Cancer Society, the American Heart Association, and the American Red Cross.
 For fun, you'll find me staying active in the outdoors from sports to hiking and cheering on my favorite teams (including the Broncos!)

 Besides your parents, who has influenced you the most in your life?

 I have to give a huge credit to all of my teachers from grade school through college.
 Even when I was struggling, they continued to motivate me to work hard and accomplish whatever I wanted in life.
 They knew I always wanted to be a television meteorologist and because of them, I'm living the dream.
-My broadcast meteorologist mentors have also played a huge role in my success, especially fellow Valpo alumna Ginger Zee.
-Whether it is career advice or how to compete in a dance competition, she's been there for me every step of the way.
+My broadcast meteorologist mentors have also played a huge role in my success, especially the late Rich Apuzzo.
+I would not be where I am today without his advice and support during the beginning of my career.

 What is a little known fact about you?

 I am an accomplished singer and actress!
 I have performed our National Anthem more than 100 times for professional and collegiate sports as well as non-profit and community events.
+In 2018, I sang for the Denver Broncos and in 2021, for the Cleveland Indians!
 In 2013, I played one of my favorite roles as Rizzo in "Grease" for a local theater production in Florida.
 I also love to dance and have competed in two local Dancing with the Stars competitions, taking first place in 2016 with a Foxtrot routine.

 What are your hopes and dreams for the profession of weather?